-Lisa Barr is the author of the upcoming novel, THE UNBREAKABLES (HarperCollins, June 4, 2019), and the award-winning novel, FUGITIVE COLORS, a suspenseful tale of stolen art, love, lust, deception and revenge on the “eve” of WWII.
-The novel won the IPPY gold medal for “Best Literary Fiction 2014”, first prize at The Hollywood Film Festival (Opus Magnum Discovery Award), and was named on “HEEB” magazine’s “Top 10” best books list.
+Lisa Barr is the author of THE UNBREAKABLES (HarperCollins), and the award-winning historical thriller FUGITIVE COLORS, a suspenseful tale of stolen art, love, lust, deception and revenge on the “eve” of WWII.
+The novel won the IPPY gold medal for “Best Literary Fiction 2014” and first prize at The Hollywood Film Festival (Opus Magnum Discovery Award).
 According to Booklist, FUGITIVE COLORS is “masterfully conceived and crafted … a dazzling debut novel that has it all: passion and jealousy, intrigue and danger”.

 Lisa is also the editor and creator of the popular parenting blog GIRLilla Warfare: A Mom’s Guide to Surviving the Suburban Jungle.
 Her blog entitled “Being Left Out Hurts: Moms, Stop ‘Social Engineering’” went viral, viewed by nearly five million readers nationwide.
 Lisa has been featured on the Today Show, Good Morning America, Fox & Friends, and Australia TV to discuss her literary work and “How to Combat Mean Moms”.

 Earning her master’s degree from the Medill School of Journalism, Northwestern University, Lisa has served as an editor for The Jerusalem Post, managing editor of Today’s Chicago Woman, managing editor of Moment magazine, and as an editor/reporter for the Chicago Sun-Times.